Petr Fiala: Links with PDZ

-In January 2024, information was published that Petr Fiala owned a stake in Podnikatelská družstevní záložna (PDZ) which he did not disclose in his tax return.
-In 2021, the FAÚ imposed a fine on this banking institution for violating its obligation to supervise possible money laundering. ČNB also fined him for not having a control system in place.
-The credit union included the company Glocin, owned by Aleš Kohoutek, a former member of Radovan Krejčíř's gang.
-Glocin collected billions of crowns from people with the promise of returns, but the money ended up in Switzerland and cryptocurrencies.
+In January 2024, it was reported that Petr Fiala owned a stake in Podnikatelská družstevní záložna (PDZ) which he did not disclose in his tax return.
+In 2021, PDZ had been fined by the FAÚ for violating its obligation to supervise possible money laundering, and it was also fined by the Czech National Bank (ČNB) for not having a control system in place.